French Animals Vocabulary: Complete Guide to Animal Names With Pronunciation Audio

 One phrase you might hear: "Il fait un temps de cochon" literally means "pig weather" but it's an expression for terrible weather.
 See what I mean about these words showing up in unexpected places?

-Wild animals and zoo creatures
+Wild animals and zoo animals in French

 When you're watching nature documentaries or visiting a zoo, you'll need wild animal vocabulary.
 This category is huge, so I'm focusing on the animals you're most likely to encounter in French media or conversation.